-For instance, an FBI headquarters teletype stated McVeigh called the compound on "a day that he was believed to have been attempting to recruit a second conspirator to assist in the OKBOMB attack."
-The April 19, 1995, bombing killed more than 160 people and McVeigh was put to death for it in 2001.
-His co-defendant, Terry Nichols, will stand trial in Oklahoma next week on state charges that could carry the death penalty.
+The bombing killed more than 160 people and McVeigh was put to death for it in 2001.
+His co-defendant, Terry Nichols, will stand trial in Oklahoma next week on state charges that carry the death penalty.

 Peter Langan, one member of the robbery gang, told the AP he plans to testify at Nichols' trial and that federal prosecutors several years ago offered and then withdrew a plea deal for information he had about the Oklahoma City bombing.